 The role is open to all graduates, HND and foundation degree holders, but a degree in subjects such as art history, event management or teaching could be useful.

 Discover what it's like to work as a community arts worker.

 Community development worker

-Helping communities to bring about social change and improve quality of life in their local area is all in a day's work for community development workers.
-You'll work with individuals, families and whole communities on projects that target communities perceived to be culturally, economically or geographically disadvantaged.
+Helping communities to bring about social change and improve the quality of life in their local area is all in a day's work for community development workers.
+You'll work with individuals, families and communities on projects that target communities perceived to be culturally, economically or geographically disadvantaged.